bndtools/bnd/maven/bnd-maven-plugin/README.md

 - **`junit5`** - represents the filter `${classes;HIERARCHY_INDIRECTLY_ANNOTATED;org.junit.platform.commons.annotation.Testable;CONCRETE}`.
 - **`all`** - represents all the JUnit filters: `junit3`, `junit4`, and `junit5`.
 - **`testng`** - represents the filter `${classes;HIERARCHY_ANNOTATED;org.testng.annotations.Test;CONCRETE}`.
 Note: A JUnit Platform engine for TestNG, or other means to run TestNG tests, must be in the test execution runtime.
-- **`useTestCasesHeader`** - indicates that the the `Test-Cases` header in the bnd configuration should be used instead.
+- **`useTestCasesHeader`** - indicates that the `Test-Cases` header in the bnd configuration should be used instead.
 The build will fail if this value is set and there is no `Test-Cases` header in the bnd configuration.